Lead Time for Changes – DORA metrics

 What is Lead Time for Changes?

-Lead Time for Changes is a DORA metric and, as such, is also a core DevOps metric.
 Lead Time for Changes is defined in Accelerate: The Science of Lean Software and DevOps (which popularised the DORA metrics) as ‘the time taken to go from code committed to code successfully running in production.’
 It’s similar to the Code Cycle Time metric.

 Code Cycle Time is a broader metric in that it provides insight into the different stages that a Pull Request goes through and the time to deploy.
 These stages are defined as: